 As a student of educational studies, you will broaden your knowledge and hone valuable skills, whether or not it is your goal to be a teacher.
 As a student in this area, you will examine the processes involved in teaching and learning in courses about topics such as learning theories or social context, as well as be exposed to practical applications such as technology in the classroom and curriculum development.
 Through your examination of current issues, innovations and research, you will build a foundation of historical, philosophical, sociological, political, multicultural and gender perspectives in relation to education.
 You will sharpen your skills in writing and research and critical reading and thinking, as, together with a faculty mentor, you create a program to meet your specific needs and goals.

-Why a degree in educational studies?
+Why choose a degree in educational studies?

-- early-childhood education and program administration
+- early childhood studies and program administration

 - teaching or training programs for adults